TechWiser

 2. Simple Drums Rock

 In case you are someone who loves custom sounds like rainfall, bird chirps, etc. You can replace individual sounds with whatever you like.
-Hence, you don’t have to be restricted to the six drum options you have and with a single tap, you can reset it all back.
+Hence, you don’t have to be restricted to the six drum sound options.
 Although the basic version of the app is sufficient for most, you have the option to remove ads at $2.

 • Real drum stimulation